peggyrayzis/reactnext-universal-components/README.markdown

 # Slides
 Check out the slides [here](https://reactnext-universal-components.surge.sh/)!
 This presentation was built with [Spectacle](https://github.com/FormidableLabs/spectacle).

+# Video
+Check out the video on [Youtube](https://www.youtube.com/watch?v=HLWM2uhv2wI) & give it a 👍 if you enjoyed it!

 ## Questions
 If you have any questions about the presentation or universal components, please feel free to open an issue or start a conversation on [Twitter](https://twitter.com/peggyrayzis).